“The afternoon of life is just as full of meaning as the morning; only, its meaning and purpose are different”, Carl Jung,

-We can’t always control what happens as we move from one phase of life to the next; our bodies change with age, and we experience loss, ill health and maybe burnout.
-But, we can take steps to try and protect our health, buffer the stresses and alter our perspective.
+We can’t always control what happens when we transition from one phase of life to another; our bodies change, and we experience loss, ill health or maybe burnout.
+But, we can take steps to boost our resilience and future-proof our health.